ARM-flavored Chrome for Windows is tasty effort for Microsoft, Google, Qualcomm

 Nonetheless, “the native Chrome support for Windows on ARM may not be available through the Windows Store,” wrote Adnan Farooqui in Ubergizmo, that is, unless Microsoft relaxed some restrictions.
 Neowin‘s Rich Woods said that “we’ll likely see Chrome running natively on ARM CPUs in 2019.”

 Actually, OnMSFT helped clear what may be a confusing picture of all the players in this initiative.
-We are really looking at an effort with these players: “Google has been working with Qualcomm to bring its Chrome web browser to Windows 10 on ARM devices for some time now, and it appears Microsoft wants to help.”
+We are really looking at an with these players: “Google has been working with to bring its Chrome web browser to Windows 10 on ARM devices for some time now, and it appears Microsoft wants to help.”
 That is where two Microsoft developers were reported to have been contributing to the project.

 And this is where Peter Bright of Ars Technica provides a succinct wrap-up on the why and the strategic payoff of it all: “A true ARM version of Chrome for Windows would likely be advantageous for all three companies.
 For Microsoft and Qualcomm, it makes Windows on ARM a more attractive option for buyers.
 For Google, it provides a hedge; currently the best browsing experience on ARM Windows is from Microsoft’s own Edge.”